nepadey/docker-laravel-sample/.github/PULL_REQUEST_TEMPLATE.md

 ### List changes you made

-1. Removed `blablabla` column
+1. Removed `adsdsa` column
 2.

 ### Explain why you made those changes

-1. Because we no longer need the column with the new feature implemeted in this PR
+1. Because we no longer need this with the new feature implemeted in this PR
 2.

 ## Checklist